 A stock market chart is a visual representation of a stock's trading history.
-As a stock trades throughout the day, each transaction consists of a single price and volume e.g. 100 shares at $7.75.
-After a specific time, you can identify an open, high, low and close for the stock and the number of shares traded.
+As a stock trades throughout the day, each transaction consists of a single price with a specific volume e.g. 100 shares at $7.75.
+After a period of time, you can identify an open, high, low and close for the stock and the number of shares traded.
 You can also identify the number of transactions but this data is a bit harder to get.

 Shown below is a typical daily, stock chart.
 The stock is Microsoft Corporation.
 It has a ticker symbol of MSFT.
 Displayed is a stock market chart, which is displaying three months of stock price history, covering the time period from May 9 to Aug.
 5, 2005.
 This data is presented in a typical Open/High/Low/Close (OHLC) and volume format.
 The blue line at the bottom, on top of the volume is the 50-day exponential moving average (EMA) of the volume.